cmpnd-ai/dspy-cli/docs/deployment.md

 ## Docker Deployment

-Compatible with Render, Railway, Google Cloud Run, AWS App Runner, DigitalOcean, Azure Container Instances.
+Compatible with any platform that can serve arbitrary dockerfiles.

 ### Build and Test